 Glad you called.

-Hi, thanks for taking my call, Sean.
+Thanks for taking my call, Sean.

-I'm calling in because I want to ask your listeners to please call their congressmen today, Congressmen and women today, and ask them to ask the representatives to vote no on HR 1044, which is known as the Fairness for Highly Skilled Immigrants Act of 2019.
+I'm calling in because I want to ask your listeners to please call their congressmen today, congressmen and women today, and ask them to ask the representatives to vote no on H.R.
+1044, which is known as the Fairness for Highly Skilled Immigrants Act of 2019.

 It's anything but fair.

-This is a a really important issue.
+This is a really important issue.

-So um, you know, I look the bottom line is this, and I went through some of these numbers earlier.
+And I went through some of these numbers earlier.

 I mean, we have right now virtual full employment in the country.